auditassistant/json-context/README.md

 - item: a query specifying how to find existing object and where to put the object if no collection was specified.
 - collection: a query specifying the collection the object will be added to (optional)
 - collectionKey: Specify a query to use to generate the objects key if the collection is not an array, but rather an object - good for building lookups (optional)
-- match: This filter is checked using `jsonChangeFilter.check` to see if resposible for the object or not.
-It the change will be allowed if source is `server` or `database`.
-Otherwise the allow queries must pass.
-If no allow queries are specified, `user` changes will not be accepted. (required)
+- match: This filter is checked using [`JSON Filter`](https://github.com/mmckegg/json-filter) to see if resposible for the object or not.
-- allow: (all optional) - each option takes either a single query or array
+- allow: (all optional) - queries to check using `datasource.get` with `changeInfo` as the input.
+These will be bypassed if `verifiedChange` is set to `true`
   - change: All queries must return `true` for all types of changes.
   - append: If the object is being appended, only allow if the specified queries return `true`.
   - update: If the object is being updated (an original was found), only allow if the specified queries return `true`.